win90/Python_Django_HerbQuiz_Project/README.md

- The webiste of project page :https://murmuring-lowlands-42384.herokuapp.com/
+You can visit the deployed App page :https://murmuring-lowlands-42384.herokuapp.com/